tchryssos/screamin-nicholas/README.md

 ### Development

 Screamin' Nicholas uses Node 16 and typescript.
-You can use `npm start` to spin Nick up locally, or use `npm run build` to create a build (that gets put into the `dist` folder) and upload it to a server.
+You can use `npm run dev` to spin Nick up locally, or use `npm run build` to create a build (that gets put into the `dist` folder) and upload it to a server.
+The `npm start` command is intended to be run by the server, so it won't work locally.

 ### Updating Commands